mardiros/plaster-yaml/README.md

 By default, Pyramid (etc.) uses the PasteDeploy (.ini) file format for its configuration.
-With the `plaster-yaml` plugin, Pyramid applications can instead be configured with a YAML configuration file.
+With the `plaster-yaml` plugin, Pyramid applications can also be configured with a YAML configuration file.

-For example:
+For example, one application can be run either of these ways:

 ```
 pserve development.yaml
+pserve development.ini
 ```

+Because JSON is a subset of YAML `plaster-yaml` also supports JSON configuration files.
+The "With `pyproject.toml` and a `setuptools` `build` back-end" section below contains a JSON example.

 ## Installation